 How our custodial service works

-We work hard to keep your money and investments safe.
-To do this, your money and investments are kept separate from the money we use day-to-day to develop and maintain the platform.
+Your money and investments are kept separate from the money that is used day-to-day to develop and maintain the platform.

 There are two separate companies involved when you make investments through the Sharesies platform—Sharesies Limited and Sharesies Nominee Limited.

-Sharesies Limited grows and develops Sharesies products, employs New Zealand-based staff, and keeps the platform running.
+Sharesies Limited grows and develops Sharesies products and keeps the platform running.
 Sharesies Nominee Limited is responsible for the custody of investors’ money and investments.

 If anything were to happen to Sharesies Limited, your money would still be safe because it’s held completely separate by, or on behalf of, Sharesies Nominee Limited.

-Some (but not all!) of our security measures include:
+Some (but not all!) of the security measures include:

-finding and fixing potential vulnerabilities as they emerge (e.g. keeping our software patched)
+finding and fixing potential vulnerabilities as they emerge (e.g. keeping software patched)

-text (or email) verification before we start processing certain withdrawals
+text (or email) verification before processing certain withdrawals

-regular audits and security tests by a third-party specialist to verify that our systems are working as intended, and that we haven’t missed anything
+regular audits and security tests by a third-party specialist to verify that systems are working as intended, and that nothing has been missed

 encryption of sensitive investor data with industry-standard TLS (Transport Layer Security) and AES-256 encryption